 Only a small minority of all research and development programs ultimately result in commercially successful drugs.
 We are attempting to develop drugs for human therapeutic uses.
 In order to begin the development process, we need to identify potential product candidates.
 Although we currently have several product candidates, our research and development activities may not successfully identify new product candidates.
-Our ability to commercialize the product candidates we do identify depends on completing clinical trials which demonstrate their safety and efficacy to the satisfaction of the United States Food and Drug Administration (FDA) and applicable foreign regulatory authorities.
+Our ability to commercialize the product candidates we do identify depends on completing clinical trials with each product candidate.
 Clinical trials are a multi-step process as the product candidate is tested in larger populations, and a product candidate could fail at any step.
 Each stage of clinical development is more costly than the prior stage and we may expend substantial resources on a product candidate and then determine it cannot be successfully commercialized.
 For example, following a review of the clinical trial data, we and Amgen discontinued the development of Brain-Derived Neurotrophic Factor (BDNF) for the treatment of amyotrophic lateral sclerosis in January 2001.

-We may never obtain regulatory approval for any of our product candidates.
+Further, we may never obtain regulatory approval for any of our product candidates.

 Even if the safety and efficacy of our product candidates are demonstrated in clinical trials and the necessary regulatory approvals are obtained, the commercial success of any of our product candidates will depend on our ability to successfully develop, manufacture, and market our product candidates and upon their acceptance by patients, the medical community, and third-party payors.
 If our products are not successfully commercialized, we will not be able to recover the significant investment we have made in developing such products and our business would be severely harmed.

-WE MAY BE REQUIRED TO SUSPEND, REPEAT, OR TERMINATE OUR CLINICAL TRIALS, WHICH COULD HAVE A MATERIAL ADVERSE EFFECT ON OUR BUSINESS.
+WE MAY BE REQUIRED TO SUSPEND, REPEAT OR TERMINATE OUR CLINICAL TRIALS, WHICH COULD HAVE A MATERIAL ADVERSE EFFECT ON OUR BUSINESS.

-In order to obtain regulatory approval for the commercialization of our product candidates, we will be required to complete extensive clinical trials in humans to demonstrate safety and efficacy of the product candidates.
+In order to obtain regulatory approval for the commercial sale of our product candidates, we will be required to complete extensive clinical trials in humans to demonstrate safety and efficacy of the product candidates.
 We have limited experience in conducting clinical trials.
 A clinical trial may be suspended or terminated by us or the FDA, or otherwise fail, for a number of reasons, including:

-- the product candidate may cause unforeseen adverse side effects, including immune reactions; - the time required to determine whether the product candidate is effective may be longer than expected; - the product candidate may not appear to be more effective than current available therapies; - the failure to enroll a sufficient number of patients meeting eligibility requirements; - the clinical investigators, trial monitors, or trial subjects may fail to comply with the trial plan or protocol; or - the failure to be able to supply sufficient quantities of the product candidate to complete the trial.
+- the product candidate may cause unforeseen adverse side effects or immune reactions; - the time required to determine whether the product candidate is effective may be longer than expected; - the product candidate may not appear to be more effective than current available therapies; - the failure to enroll a sufficient number of patients meeting eligibility requirements;

+- the clinical investigators, trial monitors or trial subjects may fail to comply with the trial plan or protocol; or - the failure to be able to supply sufficient quantities of the product candidate to complete the trial.